 The environmental management system remained a key tool and it is worth highlighting the environmental awareness training and communication sessions provided to staff and subcontractors.

-Lastly, it is worth highlighting the work done at the Biollano plant to implement and optimise environmental management tools such as the preventive environmental observations tool.
+Lastly, noteworthy work was done at the Biollano plant to implement and optimise environmental management tools such as the preventive environmental observations tool.

 37. Events after the reporting date